AndrewJBateman/pern-stack-auth/README.md

 * **Header:** Working nav-bar.

 * **Home:** template added.
 Background colour, menu and button colors based on Dropbox website.
 Using only mdb-icons icons - replace with relevent icons.
 Remove fontawesome as bloat?
 Started to add real content.
-Github API card added to display my repo details only, linked to github service.
-Add button for more info?
+Http service added to display my number of repos, linked to github API.
+Option: Add more detailed github later but will need api key.

 * **About:** 2 column layout with cards for photos on left taking 3/12 width and cards in 9/12 width column for text.
 Complete real content.